-Similar to Pawley’s Island, Surfside Beach also has a golf cart parade.
+Similar to Pawleys Island, Surfside Beach also has a golf cart parade.
 This parade goes down Ocean Boulevard which is a narrow two-lane road.
 You can set your chairs along the roadside to watch the spectacle.
 Paid parking is available along Surfside Drive or along the beach.
 There are restrooms at 3rd Avenue North.
 This event can be quite crowded, so you could also secure a spot early only one block from the beach where you can find more open space and get away from the excitement.
 If you are staying in Surfside Beach and renting a golf cart, you are also welcome to join the parade!
 You might even spot the CAN mobile which is owned by Champion Autism Network.
-The parade starts at 5 pm and the fun continues until 9 pm at W.O.
+The parade starts at 11 am at W.O.
 Martin Field, 850 South Dogwood Drive, Surfside Beach where there will be a bouncy house, face painting, and food vendors.

 Have you ever seen a boat parade?
-Visit Murrells Inlet, at 11:00 am., to witness the chaos and fun!
+Visit Murrells Inlet, at 6:00 pm, to witness the chaos and fun for the Murrells Inlet Boat Parade!
 Murrells Inlet will become a throng of people for this occasion.
 If you have a boat or even kayak, decorate it and join the parade on the water.
 However, the boardwalk is sure to be packed full of people which is not ideal for people with autism.
 Belin Church and Morse Park, just south of the boardwalk, offers a more comfortable viewing situation.
 If you are staying in Garden City, you can view the start of the parade from the southernmost point of the beach.
 There is limited golf cart parking at this entry point.

 If parades hold no interest for you and you have athletes in your family, sign up for the 5K run at Market Common.
 They also have a 1K run for little guys and a Stars and Stripes Kids Dash.
 This run travels through scenic Market Common.
 Even though there is no parade here there will still be a spectacle as costumes are encouraged for the runners.
 Market Common also has plenty of open space, delicious restaurants, and its famous playground.